 One of the things which this pernicious civilization is most rapidly destroying is the moral standards of humanity.
 The present so-called “permissive” society is the exact opposite of the society envisaged by Bahá’u’lláh, which is anything but permissive in its nature and is governed by law, order and strong moral principles.
 We should make this quite clear to officials, educators and leaders of public opinion with whom we come in contact.
 The moral standard to which Bahá’ís should adhere is set forth very clearly by Shoghi Effendi in that same great epistle:

-A chaste and holy life must be made the controlling principle in the behavior and conduct of all Bahá’ís, both in their social relations with the members of their own community, and in their contact with the world at large.
-It must adorn and reinforce the ceaseless labors and merito-
+A chaste and holy life must be made the controlling principle in the behaviour and conduct of all Bahá’ís, both in their social relations with the members of their own community, and in their contact with the world at large.
+It must adorn and reinforce the ceaseless labours and merito-

 rious exertions of those whose enviable position is to propagate the Message, and to administer the affairs, of the Faith of Baha’u’llah.
 It must be upheld, in all its integrity and implications, in every phase of the life of those who fill the ranks of that Faith, whether in their homes, their travels, their clubs, their societies, their entertainments, their schools, and their universities.
 It must be accorded special consideration in the conduct of the social activities of every Bahá’í summer school and any other occasions on which Bahá’í community life is organized and fostered.
 It must be closely and continually identified with the mission of the Bahá’í youth, both as an element in the life of the Bahá’í community, and as a factor in the future progress and orientation of the youth of their own country.

 Such a chaste and holy life, with its implications of modesty, purity, temperance, decency, and clean-mindedness, involves no less than the exercise of moderation in all that pertains to dress, language, amusements, and all artistic and literary avocations.
-It demands daily vigilance in the control of one’s carnal desires and corrupt inclinations.
+It demands daily vigilance in the control of ones carnal desires and corrupt inclinations.
 It calls for the abandonment of a frivolous conduct, with its excessive attachment to trivial and often misdirected pleasures.
 It requires total abstinence from all alcoholic drinks, from opium, and from similar habit-forming drugs.
 It condemns the prostitution of art and of literature, the practices of nudism and of companionate marriage, infidelity in marital relationships, and all manner of promiscuity, of easy familiarity, and of sexual vices.
 It can tolerate no compromise with the theories, the standards, the habits, and the excesses of a decadent age.
 Nay rather it seeks to demonstrate, through the dynamic force of its example, the pernicious character of such theories, the falsity of such standards, the hollowness of such

 claims, the perversity of such habits, and the sacrilegious character of such excesses.